THE Dandelion Muse is Charlotte Zolotow *, the renowned children’s book author, a Publisher Emerita, and retired HarperCollins VP.

 Macular Degeneration may have assailed her sight but the intellect behind those eyes shone through undefeated, despite the years, despite the ceaseless and ever increasing toll the eye condition demanded as passage through the later years of her life.

-“Thank you,” I said, adding more to put her at ease, “These stained glass panels are really unique.
+“Thank you,” I said and added to put her at ease, “these stained glass panels are really unique.
 Beautiful.
 Is the flower a daffodil?
 Tulip, maybe?”

 “Well, he was definitely wrong, then,” I interrupted.